vasudha-kulkarni/vasudha-kulkarni.github.io/pages/resources.md

 2. <ins>Make sure your notes are searchable and backed up.</ins> This applies to all notes such as, literature review, meeting notes, ideas file, experiment log and so on.
 I used to use Google Docs for note-taking because it also makes sharing easy, but I will be moving to Github + Markdown soon.
 Others prefer Notion or Microsoft Word files, but it's really important to me that my notes are on a cloud and I can access my notes from another device.
 The good old pen-and-paper really helps me think, and I use it to take notes during talks, but I ensure that I transfer the important points to my official notes folder. \
 {% include elements/highlight.html text="TIP " %}: Name all your files in the _YYYYMMDD_ format (with underscores instead of spaces!) so you can find them easily.
 This also helps avoid naming files as _'thesis-final'_ and _'thesis-final-2.0'_.
 3. <ins>Create 'Resource' sheets</ins> when you're coming up with an experiment protocol or learning a new tool.
 For instance, during my master's thesis, I learnt to configure (surprisingly error-prone) Raspberry Pi's.
 I documented the steps and common errors along with their solutions in this [note](/files/20230614_RasPiCameraConfiguration.pdf).
 I also documented the experimental protocol, as I was developing it, in this [note](/files/20230830_ExperimentProtocol.pdf).
 Documenting my work this way helped me to already write up the methods of my work way before I started writing the thesis.
 4. <ins>Create a summary spreadsheet of your experiments.</ins> While most experimental labs insist on a physical lab notebook to document what went down during the experiment, I also find it very useful to create a spreadsheet with all the relevant details that can be accessed easily.
+For bigger projects, here is a relevant and handy article on [data management skills for reproducible science](https://laskowskilab.faculty.ucdavis.edu/2020/08/03/keeping-a-paper-trail-data-management-skills-for-reproducible-science/) by Kate Laskowski.
 5. <ins>Document your code!</ins> This one seems trivial, but we often get lax about it.
 Comment and document your code for your future self. [_The Good Research Code Handbook_](https://goodresearch.dev/) by Dr. Patrick Mineault is an _excellent_ guide on how to organise and document your code.
 It also has helpul advice on writing decoupled code and using unit tests to improve your code.
+Here is a more concise [_Dynamic Ecology_ blog post](https://dynamicecology.wordpress.com/2024/10/14/is-ecology-ready-for-big-code/) by Brian McGill on best practices for big code.
 6. <ins>Keep track of long-term and short-term goals.</ins> The credit for this goes to Dr Raghav Rajan at IISER Pune, since I started implementing this based on his suggestion during my semester project in his lab.
 I do this by creating a document where -
    * At the top, I write down the broad aim of the project, the expected results of the experiment and what it implies in terms of the bigger picture.
    * In the next section, I write the broad stages of the project and then the smaller steps, within each stage as I do the work, to keep track of where the project is heading and all the things I attempted.